dennys-bd/goals/README.md

 ### goals scaffold
 #### scaffold graphql
 ##### Usage:
 You can generate a entire model in a syntax rails like, is recommended to use simple quote on the fields of model coz `]!` characters is reserved for bash terminals.
-DONT USE WHITE SPACES, it's used to separate the fields ;)
-`goals s g <modelname> 'fieldName(param:ParamType,param2:ParamType2):fieldType! relationName:type:[ModelName]!'`
+ALSO, DONT USE WHITE SPACES, it's used to separate the fields ;) `goals s g <modelname> 'fieldName(param:ParamType,param2:ParamType2):fieldType! relationName:type:[ModelName]!'`
 ##### Verbose:
-Eventually you can create your model inserting it's fields in line by line using the verbose flag (-v) `goals s g <modelname> -v`
+You can create your model inserting it's fields in line by line using the verbose flag (-v) `goals s g <modelname> -v`

 Console will ask you to insert the first field you can write something like this: (there is no problem using whitespaces where)